grid-line

 You may also like:

-Worldwide, insurance companies generated over $7 trillion in premiums in 2022.
+Worldwide, insurance companies generate over $6.75 trillion in premiums each year.

 But things are quickly starting to change.